 Scheduler: Running Your Nodes

-For the full reference with real-time configuration, watchdog, deadline monitoring, and composable builders, see Scheduler — Full Reference.
+For the full reference with real-time configuration, watchdog, deadline monitoring, composable builders, and deterministic mode, see Scheduler — Full Reference.

-What is the Scheduler?
+What Is the Scheduler?

 - Calls